kermitt2/grobid/doc/training/header.md

     Abstract word count: 250<lb/>
 ```

-In the case of a non English article having an additional English title as translation of the original title:
+In the case of an article written in non-english language having an additional English title as translation of the original title, we annotate the English title with a tag `<note type="english-title">`.

 ### Authors